In the simplest terms, fish oil for cats involves giving your cat a supplement of oil from fish.

 The Benefits Of Fish Oil For Cats

-Possible benefits of fish oil for cats may include:
+Possible benefits for cats may include:

 - Full of vitamins and minerals